 Finding a style to appreciate, Impressionism, Byzantine, Dutch masters, Renaissance, Rococo, Baroque, Gothic, Ancient artistic understanding gives any beginner in art appreciation a launching pad.
-Check out this book by Rick Steves to hone in on what makes you art happy and what your personal style is.
-Note that some of the links below are affiliate links.
-I only recommend products & brands I love and that I think you would love, too!
+Check out the PBS series by Rick Steves to hone in on what makes you art happy and what your personal style is.

 We Americans have a very conservative take on the human body.
 In general, we find anything immodest not healthy or salacious.
 This is especially prevalent when it comes to our children.
 No matter how you feel, if you plan on introducing art into your kid friendly travels, you are going to have to tackle naked art!